 |Performs superbly in both controlled interiors and in challenging high-contrast situations.
 Increased highlight latitude so you can move faster on set a pull more detail out of highlights.
 Reduced grain in shadows so you can push the boundaries of underexposure and still get outstanding results.
 KODAK VISION3 200T Color Negative Film 7213 delivers the image structure of a 100-speed film with the versatility of a 200-speed product, offering you the benefits of two films in one.
 Process ECN-2.|

 Want to buy VISION3 stock?
 Look here: Kodak VISION3 for sale

 |Fuji Velvia 50 Daylight reversal : Tests have shown grain and sharpness to be similar to Kodachrome 40 film (and far superior to Ektachrome 64T).
 Color and latitude, however, are better than K-40, offering more detail in the shadows and saturation in every hue pushed to the extreme!|

 While Kodak Super 8 mm cartridges cannot be reloaded, a super 8 reloadable cartridge was manufactured in the former USSR:

 There is also a reloadable super-8 cartridge from GK Film Germany.
-Check it out:
+Check it out on YouTube.